Written by: MediHealth PRO Editorial Team

 Every child eventually needs fewer naps, but the transition rarely happens overnight.
 If your child has been fighting naps, taking longer to fall asleep, waking earlier than usual, or happily skipping a nap for two weeks or more, their sleep needs are likely changing.

 Make small adjustments, watch your child’s mood and energy rather than the clock alone, and move bedtime earlier when a nap is dropped.
 Some days will go smoothly and others will not.
-Consistency over two to four weeks is what produces a settled schedule.
+Consistency over the first few weeks helps your child settle into the new schedule.

 If you are feeling completely drained, you may find comfort and direction with our guide on Beat Parental Burnout: 7 Essential Strategies to Survive Night Wakings and Sleep Regressions